 Okay a motorcycle not so odd, I thought.
 Should I turn around?
 No that would be over reacting, I thought to myself.
 So I didn’t.
 However as the sound got even closer I turned around to find someone 3 feet away and running closer.
 The guy on the back of the bike had jumped off to snatch my purse while the guy on the front of the bike-motorcycle-turned the corner to wait for all of this to take place and for his accomplice to jump back on the bike.

-Then suddenly I remembered an experience from my past.
+Then I was bombarded with deja vu -an experience from my past.
 I wasn’t in any pain at this moment, but in this experience from my past, I had been in a car and I was suddenly in danger so I jumped out of the car to escape, but I was holding my side and I didn’t know why.
 I guess my body was telling me to hold my side, but because of the adrenaline I didn’t know why.
 Why was my hand wet, I thought.
 When I looked at my hand it was bloody.
 At that moment I thought maybe the person in the car had injected me with something, but it turned out later that I had been stabbed.